mmc-research-group/conditional_diffusion_inverse_prediction/README.md

 The original work is licensed under the Apache License, Version 2.0.

 ## Lisence
+Copyright (c) 2025
-This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.
+Licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE.txt) file for details.